Queen Camilla quietly offloads £850,000 private property

 Camilla lived in the residence for seven years after her divorce

-Queen Camilla has quietly offloaded her beloved private property of Ray Mill House in Wiltshire.
+Queen Camilla was thought to have quietly offloaded her beloved private property of Ray Mill House in Wiltshire.

-As reported by The Mail, the property, which was purchased by Camilla in 1996 for £850,000 following her divorce from Andrew Parker Bowles, has been transferred.
+The property was purchased by Camilla in 1996 for £850,000 following her divorce from Andrew Parker Bowles.

-Land Registry documents indicate that the newly registered owners are her son-in-law, Harry Lopes, and financier Jake Irwin.
+As first reported by the Mail, Land Registry documents appeared to indicate that the newly registered owners are her son-in-law, Harry Lopes, and financier Jake Irwin.

 Queen Camilla, Ray Mill HouseQueen Camilla has quietly offloaded Ray Mill House | GETTY

-They are said to represent Camilla's daughter, Laura Lopes, and her son, Tom Parker Bowles.
+They were thought to represent Camilla's daughter, Laura Lopes, and her son, Tom Parker Bowles.

 The property has long been one of the Queen's favourites, having lived there for seven years after her divorce.